Azure/ResourceModules/docs/wiki/UtilitiesConversionScript.md

 # Bicep to ARM conversion script

 At the time of writing bicep is still in a beta phase.
 For this reason, some people may want to wait for bicep's _General Availability_ and prefer to use ARM Templates for the time being.
-For those scenarios, a script is supplied with the CARML library, leveraging the bicep toolkit translator/compiler, to support the conversion from CARML bicep modules to ARM Templates.
+For these scenarios, the CARML library provides a script that uses the Bicep Toolkit translator/compiler to support the conversion of CARML Bicep modules to ARM templates.
 This page documents the conversion utility and how to use it.

 ---